Cefucr/Sudoku_Solver/README.md

 <br>
 This is a simple script to solve the given sudoku board.
 <br>
 This project was turned from Pyhton to Javascript.
 I turned it because i wanted a better input method than making a list on python.
-When i get OCR working correctly i may publish that version also in this repository but for now this is a javascript project.
+When i get OCR to be more accurate i may publish that version also in this repository but for now this is a javascript project.
 <hr>

 ### RULES OF SUDOKU